+Yes!
 The greatest threat to Tasmania’s land plants is an introduced plant disease called root rot.
 The disease is caused by a microscopic soil-borne pathogen (Phytophthora cinnamomi), which lives inside a plant’s roots and gradually kills its host.
 Root rot is spread on the muddy boots and camping gear of visitors.
 Once root rot infects an area, it cannot be removed.

 On a typical day though we aim to paddle for approximately 2-3 hours in the morning and 2-3 hours in the afternoon.
 Sometimes we may spend an afternoon or morning enjoying a short walk instead of paddling.
 Paddling speed is relaxed i.e. it is like going for a relaxed walk rather than a sprint.

-Due to the unique nature of this area and the variability of the weather that it experiences we have no fixed route or schedule.
-Whilst we do our best to fulfil the wishes and aspirations of our participants our first priority is participant safety.
-The number of days paddling and the number of hours in the kayaks on each of those days is highly variable and dependent upon both participants and conditions.
+Due to the unique nature of this area, and the variability of the weather that it experiences, we have no fixed route or schedule.
+Whilst we do our best to fulfil the wishes and aspirations of our participants, our first priority is participant safety.
+The number of days paddling, and the number of hours in the kayaks on each of those days, is highly variable and dependent upon both participants and conditions.
 Our guides are highly experienced at optimising the route to make the most of prevailing conditions.

 The dynamic weather is one of the many attractions of this unique World Heritage Area wilderness.
-Daytime summer temperatures can range from 10° to 35°c and at least one day of rain or drizzle is to be expected; evening temperatures regularly drop below 10°C. In this moist maritime environment, quality wet-weather gear and thermal garments are a necessity for your safety and comfort.
+Daytime summer temperatures can range from 10° to 35°C with at least one day of rain or drizzle to be expected; evening temperatures regularly drop below 10°C. In this moist maritime environment, quality wet-weather gear and thermal garments are a necessity for your safety and comfort.
 Follow our gear list and you will be comfortable and prepared to enjoy the many variations of weather we may encounter.

 The remote nature of this trip is part of what makes it a great adventure, but it also means that we need to very careful that everyone is prepared for the unforeseen.
 If you are taking any medications please be sure to let your guide know and bring an extra supply.
 It is also important that you let us know if you have any pre-existing medical conditions or injuries.